Adding Custom Items with the Unreal Editor

 If you don’t see the StaticMeshComponent click on Open Full Blueprint Editor

-There in the Details tab, set your mesh in Static Mesh field to the example mesh you imported.
+In the Details tab, set your mesh in the Static Mesh field to point to the example mesh you imported.

 Click on Compile and then Save.